 There are three tenants to making an excellent homemade pie crust: Don't overwork the dough, use ice-cold butter/shortening, and allow the dough to chill before rolling.
 As you can see, elbow grease is not a requirement.
 Oh no -- you can make a homemade pie crust in the food processor that's quick, easy, and absolutely delicious.
 The best part?
 It'll take you less than 10 minutes!

-To make a homemade pie crust, you could work solely by hand, enlisting the use of a pastry blender, or allow the food processor to do the brunt of the work for you.
-One requires a touch more elbow grease and the other a little more clean up.
+To make a homemade pie crust, you could work solely by hand, enlisting the use of a pastry blender...or you could just allow the food processor to do all of the work for you.
 Your call.
-If you using the pastry blender method, I would suggest investing in a pastry blender that has thick, sturdy blades and this will cut back on your workload significantly.
+If you using the pastry blender method, I would suggest investing in a pastry blender that has thick, sturdy blades.
+This will cut back on your workload significantly.